TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 Users addition, especially unexpected ones, can be a cause of security concern.
 Audit team may ask for the lists of users added in certain period.
 Users deletion is typically not an audit concern, but could be useful in troubleshooting.
 You can figure who deleted the user account and when.

 The widgets in the third row of the dashboard covers users creation, import and deletion.
 By now you can guess that we can plot this event over time too.
 The following shows the list of user accounts that got deleted and when.
-I cut the fullname as that’s part of actual product validation.
+I cut the fullname as that's part of actual product validation.

 ![](4.5.2-fig-8.png)

 The query that produces the above chart is the following.
-To some extend, it’s actually human-readable!
+To some extend, it's actually human-readable!

 ![](4.5.2-fig-9.png)